Admissions Requirements

 To be considered, each candidate must:

-Send items to: Illinois Central College, ATTN: CAT Dealer Service Technology, 1 College Drive, TT 101, East Peoria, IL 61635-0001
+Send transcripts to: Illinois Central College, ATTN: Enrollment Services, 1 College Drive, East Peoria, IL 61635-0001

 General Motors Automotive Service Educational Program (GM ASEP) - program